 Egypt was raided, invaded, occupied by and self-liberated from the Nubians and their northern allies, the Hyksos, in 1800-1600 BCE; the People of the Sea in 1200-1170 BCE; Philistines and Ethiopians in 730 BCE; and Assyrians and Libyans in 671 BCE.
 Around 661 BCE, the Assyrians managed to sack Thebes.
 It had been the Egyptian capital since 2100 BCE with its giant Temple of Ammon.
 In 605 BCE, Babylonia drove Egyptian armies from Syria and Palestine.

-Back in those days, in those cities that we can “read into,” nothing existed but palaces, barracks, bazaars and hovel/shops.
+Back then, in the remains of those cities we can “read into,” nothing existed but palaces, barracks, bazaars and hovel/shops.
 For millennia, local “temples” served as banks, mints, monasteries, palmistries, time and calendar keepers, geomancies, post offices, warehouses, wholesalers, hotels, brothels, museums, libraries, publishing houses, advertising agencies, newspapers, radio stations, cathedrals, theaters, casinos, flophouses, observatories, hospitals and universities, plus other functions forgotten since.
-If you valued curiosity, imagination and fellow-feeling, priesthood was the only game in town, despite its inbuilt reactionary tendencies.
+If you valued curiosity, imagination and fellow feeling, priesthood was the only game in town, despite its inbuilt reactionary tendencies.

 Today’s fundamentalist iconoclasts!
-Andrew Brevig was declared sound of mind after he massacred 70 children in a day.
-Homelessness or prison have been adopted as institutional expedients for the mentally ill.
-We haven’t built enough insane asylums or hired enough psychiatrists—to treat the collective insanity of world’s leadership.
+Andrew Brevig was declared sound of mind after he had massacred 70 children in a day.
+Homelessness or prison are our institutional expedients for the mentally ill.
+We haven’t built enough insane asylums or hired enough psychiatrists ― to treat the collective insanity of this world’s leadership.

-Unbaked, soft clay tablets turned into indestructible ceramic when imperial palaces burned down with their library annexes.
+Unbaked, soft clay tablets turned into ceramic when imperial palaces burned down with their library annexes.
 There remains the minor problem of uncovering those collections and deciphering them.
-Forget tree leaf, parchment, vellum, paper and papyrus archives; any environment less sterile than a salt desert would have rotted them away.
+Forget tree leaf, parchment, vellum, paper and papyrus archives; any environment less sterile than a salt desert would have rotted those collections away.

 Think of these ephemeral archives.
-Were cuneiform markings scribed by fingernail on leaves fresh-picked from broadleaf trees that lined the avenues of stately cities?
-That’s how I would have pictured it, had there been nothing but Nature and low-tech to call upon.
-Any document so transcribed would mulch today; archives would have filled ankle deep with illegible loam.
+Were cuneiform markings scribed by fingernail on leaves fresh-picked from broadleaf trees lining the avenues of stately cities?
+That’s how I pictured it, had there been nothing but Nature and low-tech to call upon.
+Any document so transcribed would mulch today, their archives would have filled ankle deep with illegible loam.